peteratseneca/dps923winter2014/Week_06/README.md

 - custom view and controller
 - defines a protocol to be adopted by a host controller
 - custom class that defines an object that can hold a "selected" state

+**CD Simple**

+The purpose is to show a BEST PRACTICE implementation of a Core Data stack.

+Features:
+- uses the simple "Event" entity that comes with a templated project
+- Core Data objects are in a CDStack class
+- Model class remains responsible for the app's data
+- app delegate is clean